bytecodealliance/cranelift-jit-demo/README.md

    point, and no branches until the very end, so execution always starts at the top and proceeds straight through to the end.

- - Cranelift IR uses *extended* basic blocks, which are similar to basic blocks, except they may branch out from the middle.

 Cranelift's basic blocks can have parameters.
 These take the place of PHI functions in other IRs.

-Here's an example of a block, showing branches (`brif`) that may leave the block in the middle of the instruction sequence, and demonstrating some block parameters.
+Here's an example of a block, showing branches (`brif` and `jump`) that are at the end of the block, and demonstrating some block parameters.

 ```
 block0(v0: i32, v1: i32, v2: i32, v507: i64):
     v508 = iconst.i32 0
     v509 = iconst.i64 0
     v404 = ifcmp_imm v2, 0
-    brif eq v404, block8(v0, v1, v2)
     v10 = iadd_imm v2, -7
     v405 = ifcmp_imm v2, 7
     brif ugt v405, block29(v10)